Dr Mary Brooks

-I currently supervise PhD students on topics ranging from heritage to conservation and material culture, often with a textile perspective.
+I supervise PhD students on topics ranging from heritage to conservation and material culture, often with a textile perspective.
 I welcome enquiries from those who wish to explore such topics.
-I am especially interested in those who wish to look at sacred material culture, explore the social and cultural value of conservation and examine the interaction between things and gender in the early modern European home.
+I am especially interested in those who wish to look at sacred material culture, explore the social and cultural value of conservation and examine the interaction between things and gender in the early modern period.

 International Teaching & Learning

 2023 Durham-Groningen-Uppsala ‘Things That Matter’ Summer School 1-23 June 2023 - invited lecture, entited Shifting Realities?
 Museums, the Real Thing and the Digital, Uppsala, 19 June 2023

 2022 Durham-Groningen-Uppsala ‘Things That Matter’ Summer School 12 July 2022 - invited lecture, entited Shifting Realities?
 Museums, the Real Thing and the Digital

 2022 Chinese Academy of Social Sciences - invited on-line lecture entitled Curating the Museum: Exhibition Methodologies, Research & Practice